zhanhui111/Longmenshan-Viscoelastic-Strain/README.md

 # Viscoelastic Modeling and Strain Rate Benchmarking: Southern Beichuan-Yingxiu Fault

 This repository contains the numerical simulation scripts and sample output data for the manuscript:
 **"A viscoelastic model for interseismic deformation and benchmarking of strain rate estimation methods: Southern Beichuan-Yingxiu fault, Longmenshan tectonic belt"** (Submitted to *Geophysical Journal International*).

+## ⚠️ Important Note on Mesh Files
+> **Data Availability & Mesh Files:** > The 3D finite-element mesh files (`.mesh` or compressed archives) are too large for the main repository tree.
+They can be downloaded directly from the **[Releases](https://github.com/zhanhui111/Longmenshan-Viscoelastic-Strain/releases)** page of this repository.

 ## 📂 Repository Structure